 DIFFERENTIATED LEARNING PATHS

-Finally, St. Bartholomew has recently added a full time special education teacher, Ms. Amanda Herndon to the staff.
-Ms. Herndon has been a special education teacher in the Archdiocese of Washington for over 13 years.
-She serves on the board of PCR and has won special recognition for her commitment to special education and supporting children, adults, and their families.
-She has been recognized by Disney as a superstar teacher.
+Mrs. Amanda Herdon has a degree in special education and has served as a special educator in the Archdiocese of Washington for more than 20 years.
+She is on the board of Potomac Community Resources (PCR,) which is an organization that provides services and classes to adults with developmental differences.
+She has won special recognition for her commitment to special education and was recognized by Disney as a superstar teacher.

 To learn more about our teachers, visit their biography pages.